rickardlindberg/rliterate/rliterate.markdown

 * Highlighting of toc rows is not always up to date
 * Invalid drop targets are still shown
     * Hide dragged item?
+* Code editor
     * Tab indents with tab: should indent 4 spaces?
     * Shift+Tab deletes: should dedent
 * Normalize paragraph when saving
     * Split into multiple paragraphs on more than one newline
     * Remove single newlines